-Jionghui Wang is the Assistant General Manager of China Minmetals Corporation, the Deputy General Manager of China Minmetals Corporation Limited and Chairman of Minmetals Exploration & Development Co.
-Ltd. Mr. Wang has long-term work experience in fields of mineral resource strategy study, resource exploration and development, mining project merger and acquisition, economic and technological evaluation and analysis etc. Mr. Wang is Chinese National Model Worker and enjoys special government allowances of the State Council of China.
-Mr. Wang also serves as the Vice President of China Mining Association, Executive Director of Chinese Society on Economics of Geology & Mineral Resources, and Chinese Observer of CRIRSCO etc. Mr. Wang is a fellow member of AusIMM and a fellow member of SEG.
+Jionghui Wang currently serves as the Assistant General Manager of China Minmetals Corporation, the Deputy General Manager of China Minmetals Corporation Limited and the Chairman of Minmetals Exploration & Development Co.
+Ltd. Mr. Wang has long-term work experience in fields of mineral resources exploration and development, new technology mineral research, new energy materials development, mining project merger and reorganization, etc. Mr. Wang is Chinese National Model Worker and enjoys special government allowances of the State Council of China.
+He also serves as the Vice President of China Mining Association and the Executive Director of Chinese Society on Economics of Geology & Mineral Resources.
+Mr. Wang is a fellow member of AusIMM.

-Kit Ying (Karen) Lee - Director
+Kit Ying (Karen) Lee - Director, retired on September 20, 2021

 Kit Ying (Karen) Lee is a seasoned senior executive with over 20 years of experience in the financial markets, serving as a senior executive in various positions with the regulatory authorities and exchanges in Hong Kong.
-Ms. Lee is currently an independent non-executive director of China Blue Chemical Ltd and Gemilang International Ltd., companies listed on the Hong Kong Stock Exchange.
+Ms. Lee was an independent non-executive director of China Blue Chemical Ltd and Gemilang International Ltd., companies listed on the Hong Kong Stock Exchange.
 Ms. Lee is a fellow member of the Institute of Chartered Accountants in England and Wales and an associate member of Hong Kong Institute of Certified Public Accountants.
 Ms. Lee received a Bachelor of Arts in Accountancy from City of London Polytechnic (currently London Metropolitan University) and a Master of Science in Financial Engineering from City University of Hong Kong.